What Does it Take to Be a Criminal Justice and Law Enforcement Professor?

 Criminal Justice and Law Enforcement Professors who work in California, Kentucky, or District of Columbia, make the highest salaries.

-Below is a list of the median annual salaries for Criminal Justice and Law Enforcement Professors in different U.S. states.
+How much do Criminal Justice and Law Enforcement Professors make in different U.S. states?

 |State||Annual Mean Salary|

 |District of Columbia||$123,320|

 What Tools & Technology do Criminal Justice and Law Enforcement Professors Use?

 Below is a list of the types of tools and technologies that Criminal Justice and Law Enforcement Professors may use on a daily basis: